HKUDS/OpenGraph/README.md

 Extensive experiments validate the effectiveness of our framework.
 By adapting OpenGraph to new graph characteristics and comprehending the nuances of diverse graphs, our approach achieves remarkable zero-shot graph learning performance across various settings and domains.

 ## Environment Setup
 You need to unzip some of the data files in `datasets/`.
+Download the pre-trained models using the link in `Models/readme`.
 Our experiments were conducted with the following package versions:
 * python==3.10.13
 * torch==1.13.0
 * numpy==1.23.4